KellinGitHubSchaap/Portfolio-Code-Snippets/Pup-Purr-Larity-Battle-Code-Snippets.md

 # Pup-purr-larity Battle Code Snippet(s)

-## Code snippet(s) on the rotational movement of a paper-like character, inspiration from the paper mario series.
-This code was written inside of a Coroutine so that it would only be played when necessary.
+## For the rotational movement of a paper-like character this code had to be written inside of a Coroutine so that it would only be played when necessary.

 **CatMovementScript.cs**